jbannick/hellokata-java/KATA.md

 You won't find the kind of comments I put in my production code.
 Nor will you find error trapping and event logging.
 See my Portfolio for those.
 What you will find is just the simplest code for the task at hand.

+Other Folks' Kata: No criticism intended, but they don't do what I want.
+Kihon vs. Kata: She's undoubtedly correct; but I like the term Kata more.

 You might find these Kata useful for your own professional edge.